dashpay/docs/masternodes/maintenance.rst

 - ``operatorPayoutAddress`` (optional): The address used for operator reward payments.
 Only allowed when the ProRegTx had a non-zero ``operatorReward`` value.
-Enter ``""`` to use the last on-chain operator payout address.
+Enter ``""`` to use the last on-chain operator payout address, or as a placeholder when specifying a ``feeSourceAddress``.
 - ``feeSourceAddress`` (optional): An address used to fund ProTx fee.
   ``operatorPayoutAddress`` will be used if not specified.